 Here you can go and visit the Berlin Television Tower (Berliner Fernsehturm).
 Enjoy a bird’s eye view of 360 degrees of Berlin.
 Your kids will love it.

 From the Teletower, you can walk 15 minutes to the Nikolaiviertel and visit the reconstructed historical heart of Berlin founded at around 1200.
 Enjoy a coffee or an ice cream before you carry on.

 From the Nikolaiviertel walk along the river Spree toward the Berliner Dom (Berlin Cathedral).
 You will see a few historical sights on your 10 minutes walk.

 3) Go For A Boat Tour

-In opposite of the Berlin Cathedral, many boat tour companies are offering tours for 1 hour or longer.
+In opposite to the Berlin Cathedral, many boat tour companies are offering tours for 1 hour or longer.
 We took a one-hour tour to see the Museum Island, the Regierungsviertel and Reichstag, the Chancellor’s office and many more historic places.
 One hour is not too long for the kids, and it is such an enjoyable ride.

 Afterward, you can visit the nearby Monbijoupark, sit in the sun at the Summer Beach Bar and try the refreshing famous Berliner Weisse with a shot of red or green syrup.
 You deserve it!
 And the kids can have a play at the playground behind the beach bar.

-If you still have energy left, you could go and visit the fantastic Pergamon museum situated on the Museum Island.
+If you still have energy left, you could go and visit the fantastic Pergamon museum situated on Museum Island.
 It is just a short stroll away from the Monbijoupark.

 Mind you; there is always another day!
 Relax and enjoy – You are in Berlin!